ICT381/ict381-lab-notes/LAB_5B.md

 ---

-1. Before we run the `application1.yaml` file, you are required to do the following:

-2. Open the `application1.yaml` file, you would need to do the following:

-3. Open the `gen-gpgkey-ubuntu.yaml` file, you would need to do the following:
+1. Open the `gen-gpgkey-ubuntu.yaml` file, you would need to do the following:

    *  We have defined the default values in the `vars` section to be used in the playbook.
 If you want to change it, you can do so by modifying the values in the `vars` section.
    *  If you are not using the `ubuntu` username, you would need to modify the `gpg_home` variable and enter your path accordingly.

-4. Use the Ansible command to run the `application1.yaml` playbook.
+2. Use the Ansible command to run the `application1.yaml` playbook.

    ```bash
    ansible-playbook --vault-password-file=vault-pwd-file application1.yaml
    ```
-5. Ensure that you do not have any errors from the execution of the playbook.
+3. Ensure that you do not have any errors from the execution of the playbook.

       > **TIP**: To get a more verbose output, you can use the `-v` flag.
 You can use `-vv` or `-vvv` for more verbosity.
       > For example: `ansible-playbook -vv application1.yaml`.

-6. StaycationX and myReactApp is deployed.
+4. StaycationX and myReactApp is deployed.
 To verify it, open a web browser and browse to `http://EC2 IP ADDRESS`.

     * To view myReactApp, visit `http://EC2_IP_ADDRESS`.
     * To view StaycationX, visit `http://EC2_IP_ADDRESS:5000`.